tanvir-ahmed-m4/com0com/ReadMe.txt

 application to CNCA0 port and t38modem (http://t38modem.sourceforge.net/)
 to CNCB0 port.
 In this case the t38modem is a fax modem emulation program.

+In conjunction with the hub4com the com0com allows you to
+  - handle data and signals from a single real serial device by a number of different applications.
+For example, several applications can share data from one GPS device;
+  - use real serial ports of remote computer like if they exist on the local computer (supports RFC 2217).

 The homepage for com0com project is http://com0com.sourceforge.net/.

 INSTALLING
 ==========

-NOTE (Windows Vista):
+NOTE (Windows Vista/Windows Server 2008):
   Before installing/uninstalling the com0com driver or adding/removing/changing
-  ports on Windows Vista the User Account Control (UAC) should be turned off.
+  ports the User Account Control (UAC) should be turned off (require reboot).

-NOTE (x64-based Windows Vista):
+NOTE (x64-based Windows Vista/Windows Server 2008):
-  The com0com.sys is a test-signed kernel-mode driver that will not load by default on x64-based Windows Vista.
-To enable test signing, use the following BCDedit command: bcdedit.exe -set TESTSIGNING ON
+  The com0com.sys is a test-signed kernel-mode driver that will not load by default.
+To enable test signing, enter command:

+    bcdedit.exe -set TESTSIGNING ON

+  and reboot the computer.

 NOTE:
   Turning off UAC or enabling test signing will impair computer security.